Kimberly Ling Murtaugh

 Dr. Ling Murtaugh’s current research focuses on the use of behavioral economic principles to evoke health behavior change in addiction medicine.

 She recently worked with a team creating UN guidelines for methamphetamine use and HIV/AIDS risk worldwide.
-She has worked in strategy management consulting as well as serving as the Center Coordinator for the National Center for Child Traumatic Stress, a national network of researchers and practitioners that develop best practices for treating child trauma.
+She has worked in strategy management consulting as well as serving as the Chief Strategy Officer for the National Center for Child Traumatic Stress, a national network of researchers and practitioners that develop best practices for treating child trauma.

 She is also a founding board member of The Ling Family Foundation.